joseyawovi/AklessoSite/replit.md

 This is a modern, responsive personal website for Aklesso Jonas Daou, a Togolese entrepreneur and president of the ZENER Group.
 The website serves as a professional portfolio showcasing his biography, vision, articles, media appearances, projects, and provides contact capabilities.
 Built as a full-stack application with a React frontend and Express backend, it features a comprehensive content management system for articles, media, projects, and user engagement through contact forms, newsletter subscriptions, and mentorship requests.

-**Status**: Production-ready and optimized for Vercel deployment with integrated video player, authentic photos, and responsive design.
+**Status**: Production-ready and optimized for Vercel deployment with integrated video player, authentic photos, responsive design, and business-focused content showcasing real performance metrics and professional achievements.

 ## User Preferences